roidsos/RoidsOS/docs/design/KERNEL.md

 #### 3.4 Accessing the registery

-The registery huves are on hard disk in form of `.reg` files.
+The registery hives are on hard disk in form of `.reg` files.

-Accessing the registery is done through the `reg_mount` syscall that mounts a hive to the SIV(`Secondary Indexed VFS`), where it can be mounted, or traversed.
+Accessing the registery is done through the `reg_mount` syscall that mounts a hive to the VFS, where it can be traversed.

-Each key gets turned into a directory, and each entry gets turned into a file
+Each key gets turned into a directory, and each entry gets turned into a file.
 ## 3. Initialization
 Hornet has a built in init system named `wakeup`.
-Its role is to start up the `Kernel space` of RoidsOS, find the drive it booted from, and load the `SYSTEM` hive.
+Its role is to start up the `Kernel space` of RoidsOS, find the drive it booted from, and load the `SYSTEM` and `HARDWARE` hives.
 It is also responable for loading the following:
 1. `Kernel modules`: Special executables that are run in `Kernel` or `Driver` space.
 1. `Drivers` Executables that can export system functions, callable by any process.